DTStack/chunjun-web/docs/chunjunDocs/connectors/oracle/oracle-source.md

     - Description:Whether to enable interval polling.
 After it is enabled, data will be periodically pulled from the database according to the pollinginterval polling interval.
 To enable interval polling, you also need to configure the parameters pollinginterval and increcolumn.
 You can select the configuration parameter startlocation.
-If the parameter startlocation is not configured, the maximum value of the increment field will be queried from the database as the starting position of polling when the task is started.
+If the parameter startlocation is not configured, the minimum value of the increment field will be queried from the database as the starting position of polling when the task is started.
     - Required:optional
     - Type:Boolean